 Reason #4 - It’s Low-Stress, High-Satisfaction Work

 Being a fitness trainer is said to be one of the top 20 careers available in Australia and one of the main reasons for this is its low-stress nature.
-You mainly act as a mentor, as your clients will know that the onus is actually on themselves to eat healthily and get the utmost out of the exercise routine you help to create for them.
+You mainly act as a mentor, as your clients will know that the onus is actually on them to eat healthily and get the utmost out of the exercise routine you help to create for them.

 Despite being centred around exercise, there’s a surprisingly low amount of personal fitness needed to carry out the role, as the support and advice you give to your clients is much less important than your own physical performance.
 Of course, as we mentioned, it helps your cause if you are fit yourself, as your clients will likely have more respect for you as a trainer, but it’s not always necessary.